-These guidelines apply to all forestry activities in regions of New York that have been permitted to re-open, as well as to forestry activities statewide that were previously permitted to operate as essential.
+These guidelines apply to all wholesale trade businesses in regions of New York that have been permitted to re-open, as well as to wholesale trade businesses statewide that were previously permitted to operate as essential.

-During the COVID-19 public health emergency, all businesses involved in harvesting and milling wood products should stay up to date with any changes to state and federal requirements related to forestry activities and incorporate those changes into their operations.
+During the COVID-19 public health emergency, all wholesale trade businesses should stay up to date with any changes to state and federal requirements related to wholesale trade activities and incorporate those changes into their operations.
 This guidance is not intended to replace any existing applicable local, state, and federal laws, regulations, and standards.

-M andatory Re ecommended Best Practices Protective Equipment ~ Employers must provide employees with an acceptable face covering at no-cost to the employee and have an adequate supply of coverings in case of replacement. ~ Acceptable face coverings include but are not limited to cloth (e.g. homemade sewn, quick cut, bandana) and surgical masks, unless the nature of the work requires stricter PPE (e.g. N95 respirator, face shield). ~ Face coverings must be cleaned or replaced after use or when damaged or soiled, may not be shared, and should be properly stored or discarded. ~ Limit the sharing of objects (e.g. tools, machinery, vehicles) and discourage touching of shared surfaces (e.g. panels, keypads, remotes); or, when in contact with shared objects or frequently touched areas, wear gloves (trade-appropriate or medical); or, sanitize or wash hands before and after contact.
-Hygiene and Cleaning ~ Adhere to hygiene and sanitation requirements from the Centers for Disease Control and Prevention (CDC) and Department of Health (DOH) and maintain cleaning logs on site that document date, time, and scope of cleaning. ~ Wherever possible, increase ventilation of outdoor air (e.g. opening windows and doors) while maintaining safety precautions. ~ Provide and maintain hand hygiene stations for personnel, including handwashing with soap, water, and paper towels, as well as an alcohol-based hand sanitizer containing 60% or more alcohol for areas where handwashing is not feasible. ~ Encourage employees to bring lunch from home and reserve adequate space for employees to observe social distancing while eating meals. ~ Provide and encourage employees to use cleaning/disinfecting supplies before and after use of shared and frequently touched surfaces, followed by hand hygiene. ~ Conduct regular cleaning and disinfection at least after every shift, daily, or more frequently as needed, and more frequent cleaning and disinfection of shared objects (e.g. tools) and surfaces, as well as high transit areas, such as restrooms and common areas.
+Mandatory Recommended Best Practices Protective Equipment Employers must provide employees with an acceptable face covering at no-cost to the employee and have an adequate supply of coverings in case of replacement.
+Acceptable face coverings include but are not limited to cloth (e.g. homemade sewn, quick cut, bandana) and surgical masks, unless the nature of the work requires stricter PPE (e.g. N95 respirator, face shield).
+Face coverings must be cleaned or replaced after use or when damaged or soiled, may not be shared, and should be properly stored or discarded.
+If product inspection is needed, all parties must wear cloth masks and gloves to inspect and touch merchandise, as well as sanitize their hands before and after inspection.
+Limit the sharing of objects (e.g. forklifts, ordering devices) and discourage touching of shared surfaces; or, when in contact with shared objects or frequently touched areas, wear gloves (tradeappropriate or medical); or, sanitize or wash hands before and after contact.
+Hygiene and Cleaning Adhere to hygiene and sanitation requirements from the Centers for Disease Control and Prevention (CDC) and Department of Health (DOH) and maintain cleaning logs on site that document date, time, and scope of cleaning.
+Wherever possible, increase ventilation of outdoor air (e.g. opening windows and doors) while maintaining safety precautions.
+Provide and maintain hand hygiene stations for personnel, including handwashing with soap, water, and paper towels, as well as an alcohol-based hand sanitizer containing 60% or more alcohol for areas where handwashing is not feasible.
+Encourage employees to bring lunch from home and reserve adequate space for employees to observe social distancing while eating meals.
+Provide and encourage employees to use cleaning/disinfecting supplies before and after use of shared and frequently touched surfaces, followed by hand hygiene.
+Sanitize hands before and after transferring a load (e.g. truckload) of merchandise.

-These guidelines apply to all forestry activities in regions of New York that have been permitted to re-open, as well as to forestry activities statewide that were previously permitted to operate as essential.
+been permitted to re-open, as well as to wholesale trade businesses statewide that were previously permitted to operate as essential.

-During the COVID-19 public health emergency, all businesses involved in harvesting and milling wood products should stay up to date with any changes to state and federal requirements related to forestry activities and incorporate those changes into their operations.
+During the COVID-19 public health emergency, all wholesale trade businesses should stay up to date with any changes to state and federal requirements related to wholesale trade activities and incorporate those changes into their operations.
 This guidance is not intended to replace any existing applicable local, state, and federal laws, regulations, and standards.